 There is a separate button on the chute that must be selected when disposing of recyclable items.
 Upon commencement of the recycling program, please follow the posted directions for sorting of recyclable items from regular household garbage.
-The recycling program will not begin until the City starts picking up garbage at 75% occupancy.
 Watch for signs that indicate the recycling program has begun.

-Some disposal rooms may contain an organics button on the chute, in such case please speak with Property Management for information.
+Some disposal rooms may contain an organics button on the chute; in such case please speak with Property Management for information.